 Our Employee Stock Option Plan makes stock options generally available to all of our salaried employees.
-All options, including those granted to named executive officers, are granted to employees around the end of the quarter in which their anniversary date of employment occurs at scheduled meetings of the Compensation Committee.
-Stock options are only granted at their fair market value on the date of Compensation Committee meetings with all such grants being reviewed and approved by the Compensation Committee.
-Generally, stock option awards to officers have a seven-year term and become exercisable (as long as employment continues), for 20% of the shares on each anniversary of the grant date commencing on the first anniversary of the grant date, although a five-year term might be used in order to incentivize certain behavior.
+All options, including those granted to named executive officers, are granted to employees around the end of the quarter in which their anniversary date of employment occurs at scheduled meetings of the Compensation Committee (except in the case of CEO stock option grants, which are done when approved by the entire Board of Directors).
+Stock options are only granted at their fair market value on the date of Compensation Committee meetings with all such grants being reviewed and approved by the Compensation Committee (except CEO stock option grants, which are only granted at their fair market value on the date approved by the entire Board).
+Generally, stock option awards to officers have a seven-year term and become exercisable (as long as employment continues), for 20 percent of the shares on each anniversary of the grant date commencing on the first anniversary of the grant date, although a five-year term might be used in order to incentivize and/or reward certain behavior.
 Stock options for other employees generally carry a five- to seven-year term and similarly vest over time.
 Restricted stock awards are granted at the discretion of the Compensation Committee at scheduled meetings of the Compensation Committee.
 Generally, grants of restricted stock to eligible employees, including executive officers, are considered once every three years for each eligible employee.
 Usually, these share grants are restricted for five years from the date of grant, and as such are viewed as an important retention tool.
 Dividends are paid on such shares if, and to the extent, we pay dividends on our common stock.
-The vesting schedules associated with stock option and restricted stock awards, in part, discourages excessive and unnecessary risk-taking (especially when considered in connection with the stock ownership guidelines for executive officers).
+The vesting schedules associated with stock option and restricted stock awards, in part, discourage excessive and unnecessary risk-taking (especially when considered in connection with the stock ownership guidelines for executive officers).

 Other Compensation.
-All other compensation for named executive officers set forth in the Summary Compensation Table for 2009 includes "matching" contributions by the Company pursuant to our 401(k) plan, restricted stock dividends, and the personal use of automobiles by certain executive officers as detailed in the notes to the Summary Compensation Table.
-Finally, membership fees at local country clubs are paid for certain executive officers as detailed in the notes to the Summary Compensation Table.
-We also make available to our executives Company aircraft for personal use provided it does not conflict with any business purpose for the aircraft.
-All executives are required to reimburse us for the incremental costs for such use.
-The incremental cost to the Company of personal use of Company aircraft is calculated using our average variable operating costs.
+All other compensation for named executive officers set forth in the Summary Compensation Table for 2010 includes "matching" contributions by the Company pursuant to our 401(k) plan, restricted stock dividends, and the personal use of automobiles by certain executive officers as detailed in the notes to the Summary Compensation Table.
+Also, membership fees at a local country club are paid for the CEO as detailed in the notes to the Summary Compensation Table.
+We also make available to our executives Company aircraft for personal use, provided it does not conflict with any business purpose for the aircraft.
+All executives are required to reimburse the Company for the incremental costs for such use.
+The incremental cost to the Company related to personal use of Company aircraft is calculated using our average variable operating costs.
 Those average variable operating costs include fuel, maintenance, use tax and other miscellaneous variable costs.

 We do not generally utilize any employment agreements (and no employee currently has a written employment agreement) as it has been our practice that all employees, including the CEO and other executive officers, serve the Company on an at-will basis.
-Similarly, we do not have any "golden parachute" agreements or contracts with current employees that guaranty severance payments.
+Similarly, we do not have any "golden parachute" agreements or contracts with current employees that guarantee severance payments or any kind of deferred compensation arrangements.